 Not everyone with risk factors will develop heart valve disease but if you have risk factors, it’s good to discuss them with your doctor.

-The right diagnosis and the right treatment can help you fully recover and get back to your life.
+The right heart valve disease diagnosis and the right treatment can help you fully recover and get back to your life.
 The Banner Health heart care team is skilled in thorough methods of diagnosis.
 Our heart specialists are nationally recognized experts and will provide you with support throughout the process of exams that may include:

 Depending on your prognosis, your doctor may try medication at first to manage issues such as mitral valve prolapse.
 If medicine doesn’t help, you may need surgery.